V-Ch07/CMPE283-Assignment-2/README.md

 # CMPE283-Assignment-2

+ Question 1:-

+      1.For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.

+                 I had done it alone.

+  Question 2: - The following are the steps involved in the completion of the project.

    Step 1: Choose a Virtual Machine with Ubuntu 18.04 version and then Boot the virtual machine by using the commands
    - sudo reboot - uname -a.